conjon1/homelab/docs/k3s_install.md

 First i used the script to install the first main service node on honey1 for the controlplane node `curl -sfL https://get.k3s.io | sh -`

-this creates a token in the etc/rancher/k3s/k3s.yaml that you will need to copy for later
+This creates a token in the etc/rancher/k3s/k3s.yaml that you will need to copy for later

-Then it was a matter of installing the worker planes `curl -sfL https://get.k3s.io | K3S_URL=https://myserver:6443 K3S_TOKEN=mynodetoken sh -`
+Then it was a matter of installing the worker planes on honey2 and honey3 `curl -sfL https://get.k3s.io | K3S_URL=https://myserver:6443 K3S_TOKEN=mynodetoken sh -`
 #note funny thing you are supposed to replace the "my server" with the ip of the controlplane aka the first k3s node you get running i put the ip of the node i was installing it on at first - dont do that

-it should take a few seconds, if it dose not complete quickly check your ip addresses, it should not take longer then 5 mins to install
+it should take a few seconds, if it does not complete quickly check your ip addresses, it should not take longer then 5 mins to install

-# kubectl on host machine
+# 3 kubectl on host machine
-remeber the token that you copied, you need that whole file so copy it
+remember the token that you copied, you need that whole file so copy it

 then on your host we need to create the place for it to live

+`mkdir ~/.kube/` then `nano config`
-`mkdir ~/.kube/config` then paste the contents of the previous file onto the newly added config
+Then paste the contents of the previous file onto the newly added config then in the server field you add the ip address to the server field of the first

+## The system so far
+Host Arch linux - kubectl access honey1 = Ubuntu 20.04.2 LTS + k3s
+honey2 = Ubuntu 20.04.2 LTS + k3s
+honey3 = Ubuntu 20.04.2 LTS + k3s